theartist007/Big-Integer-Class/README.md

 # Big-Integer-Class

-This is a Big Integer Class, implemented in C++, for handling very large numbers, or numbers greater than unsigned long long int in a 64 bit implementation.
-So, it can easily operate on numbers greater than 10^18.
+This is a Big Integer Class, implemented in C++, for handling very large numbers, or numbers greater than **unsigned long long int** in a **64 bit** implementation.
+So, it can easily operate on numbers **greater than 10^18**.

+## Installation

-Installation :  Just include the file as a preprocessor directive, like :
+ Just include the file as a preprocessor directive, like :
+      **#include "name"**
-                #include "name"    , where name denotes your filename, the name you saved for this Big Int file.
+ where name denotes your filename, the name you saved for this Big Int file.
  Also, ensure that you keep it in the same directory as your working file, else you have to write the complete path in that <name> place.

-The operations which you can perform on the big Integers are:
+## Features

 1. Addition (shorthand notation too)
 2. Subtraction (shorthand notation too)
 3. Multiplication, using Karatsuba Algorithm.